From the Mind

 Search behavior gets brutally honest once confusion turns into pattern recognition.
 These are the questions people ask when something no longer feels clean, safe, or reality-based.

-Fear Is a Compass: Learn to Face Your Fears the Right Way
+Fear Is a Compass: Face Your Fears Where They Point

 Fear does not show you what to avoid.
 It shows you what matters.
 When you learn to face your fears as direction rather than danger, the fear becomes a compass pointing at your growth.